pagadesantosh/all_about_front_end/web dev/web application security/Understanding HTTP Security Headers.md

 ### HTTP Strict Transport Security

 - Also known as HSTS, is a protocol standard <strong>which enforces secure connections to the server via HTTP over SSL/TLS.</strong>
+- In simple words, **Forces the use of HTTPS** by instructing the browser to only connect to the server over a secure, encrypted connection.
 - HSTS is configured and transmitted from the server to any HTTP web client using the <strong>HTTP header Strict-Transport-Security</strong>.
   <br>
 - **Implementation**:

-  - Configured via an HTTP header to inform the browser that the website should only be accessed over HTTPS.
+  - **Configured via an HTTP header** to inform the browser that the **website should only be accessed over HTTPS**.
     <br>

 - This specifies a time interval during which the browser should only communicate over an HTTP secured connection (HTTPS)